 There will be 2 exams in this course.
-All exams will be completed during the scheduled course time, in person, and proctored by the instructor (unless other arrangements have been made).
+All exams will be completed during the scheduled course time, in person, via canvas, and proctored by HonorLock.
 Exams are closed book, will consist of multiple-choice and short-answer and an extra credit multiple-choice question.
 Exams will focus on the course content covered since the previous exam; that is, exams will not be cumulative.
 Each exam is worth 100 points, for a total of 200 points.